 We are called to be transparent, glistening vessels that hold the fragrance of the Lord inside us.
 Nothing hidden, clean hands and clean hearts.
 The kind of people so transparent that “what you see is what you get.”
-Agenda-less, honest, genuine vessels whose glistening facets reflect the Light of the Son.
+Agenda-less, honest, genuine vessels whose glistening facets reflect the light of the Son.
 Empty of themselves, they’re void of selfish ambition and impure motives.
-They live to serve His purposes , open to whatever Jesus desires of them.
+They live to serve His purposes, open to whatever Jesus desires of them.

-They exist for His pleasure and not their own.
+People who exist for His pleasure and not their own.

-Yet once filled, they present the fragrance and beauty of freshly cut flowers which delight the senses.
+Yet once filled, they present the fragrance and beauty of freshly cut flowers delighting the senses.
 Standing upright, these righteous ones are pillars within the community, known for their consistency and reliability.
 Their leadership is evident in their families, communities, schools, neighborhoods, and businesses.
 People of integrity, their reputations shine as those who consistently do the right thing.
 They refresh others by their dependability and faithfulness in times of need.

 In dream language, flowers represent grace and favor while water is a type of the Holy Spirit.
 I believe the woman in this dream represents the church, a diversity of vases and faces.
-Christian believers who are crystal hold the grace and favor of the Lord Jesus Christ, carrying it within them through the power of the Holy Spirit.
+Christians who are crystal hold the grace and favor of the Lord Jesus Christ, carrying it within them through the power of the Holy Spirit.
 They are a sweet fragrance of the Lord wherever they are placed, unfolding the delicate beauty of the Lord for all to see and smell.

 Let me be clear, gentle reader: I have not achieved this status, by any means.

 And holy.
 And pure in motive.
 My sincere prayer is that the Body of Christ will unite in holiness to walk worthy of the high calling to which we have been called and represent Him in our lives in the manner He is worthy of.